31/03 6:30 PM

 All have a background in football, but the routes they took to reach their current positions are many and varied.

 Some are familiar faces; ex-players putting their contacts accumulated through years in the game to good use, working alongside men with whom they shared dressing rooms or lined up against as opponents.
 Rolfes spent a decade as a player at Leverkusen before returning to the club in 2018 in a role overseeing the academy.
-By the end of the year, he'd been promoted to sporting director in a position alongside another legend of the game, Rudi Völler, who is managing director for sport there.
+By the end of the year, he'd been promoted to sporting director in a position alongside another legend of the game, Rudi Völler.
+He later succeeded Völler in the role of managing director for sport - a position at board level.
 He works together with managing director Fernando Carro.

 Ralf Rangnick was the long-time sporting architect at RB Leipzig, also stepping in as coach when needed.
 The former Stuttgart, Hannover, Schalke and Hoffenheim boss oversaw the club's rise through the divisions over seven years, before he handed over the reins of sporting director to Markus Krösche.

-Schneider's latest successor at the Mercedes-Benz Arena, Sven Mislintat, had a brief career in amateur football but made his name as a scout at Dortmund, forging a reputation as one of football's most talented talent-spotters when building Jürgen Klopp's double-winning team between 2010 and 2012.
+One of Schneider's successors at the Mercedes-Benz Arena, Sven Mislintat, had a brief career in amateur football but made his name as a scout at Dortmund, forging a reputation as one of football's most talented talent-spotters when building Jürgen Klopp's double-winning team between 2010 and 2012.

 Former Schalke sporting director Christian Heidel (c.) gave Jürgen Klopp (r.) and Thomas Tuchel (l.) their first taste of senior management during his long stint with Mainz. - imago/Jan Huebner